bolterfly/kintsugi/README.md

 ### Experiments

-We provide evaluation scripts in the directory `evaluation_scripts' which are interactive and include descriptions of their working and how to correctly use them.
+We provide evaluation scripts in the directory `evaluation_scripts` which are interactive and include descriptions of their working and how to correctly use them.
 If a script automatically produces outputs (i.e., the performance experiments) they will be stored in the folder `measurement_results` under their corresponding subdirectories.
 We clearly mark experiments that do *not* automatically produce outputs.
 Those experiments require access to the UART of the board through, e.g., `screen`, `minicom` or `puTTY` with a baudrate of 115200.

 - **(E1) `micro-benchmarks.sh` [ ~ 6 computer-hours ]**: Execute the *Micro-Benchmarking* experiments of the *Manager* to prove (**C1**), measuring how each component inside of the *Manager* takes to execute.
     - **Automatic Output**: *Yes.*